Alex Ferguson: My Autobiography

 Alex Ferguson: My Autobiography is the second official autobiography of Alex Ferguson, the former football manager and player.
 It was released on 30 October 2013 and covers the period from 2000 to 2013.

 Synopsis

 Ferguson says that he saw Manchester United "change from a conventional football club to what is now a major business enterprise and he never failed to move with the times."
 He says that it was nothing other than his "man-management" skills that helped him to deal with the global stars.
 His relationship with Cristiano Ronaldo has got special importance in the book.
 He says that he never wanted Ronaldo to join Real Madrid.
 In this book, he also expresses his feelings about players such as David Beckham and Ryan Giggs.

 Reception

-One reader criticised the book for containing numerous factual errors, prompting publishers Hodder & Stoughton to offer him a refund.
+One reader criticized the book for containing numerous factual errors, prompting publishers Hodder & Stoughton to offer him a refund.